Nayade2lu/project2018-lucia_saura/README.md

  ### Iris data set investigation (Python)

    1. Need section of code 1: Numpy library

    2. Need section of code 2: Import the data from the dataset

    3. Need section of code 3: Select the data from 1 column

    4. Need section of code 4: Get the mean using numpy

-Steps:
+##### Numpy Library

+Steps to solve Iris data set project:
 1. Reasearch and copy the Iris data set
 2. Create a csv with the data
 3. Divide the data attending to the different type of flowers (removing the data from the other flowers)